 IBM Planning Analytics

 IBM is one of the world’s largest vendors of IT hardware, software and services.
-The company, which generated $81.8 billion in revenues during 2015, has a global workforce of approximately 380,000 em¬ployees and is active in over 170 countries.
+The company, which generated $ 79.9 billion in revenues during 2016, has a global workforce of approximately 380,000 em¬ployees and is active in over 170 countries.
 At the end of 2007, IBM purchased the Canadian software vendor Cognos for about $ 5 billion (including Planning Analytics, formerly TM1) to become the center of its future business intelligence (BI) product portfolio.

 User & Use Cases